Home

 Points to Ponder

 • Coaches talk to lots of high school athletes interested in playing college sports.
 Coaches have to keep juggling prospective recruits because some will choose their school, and others won't.
-And some will not be picked to attend.
+And some will not be invited to attend.

 • Therefore, take what a coach says with a grain of salt and keep on looking at other schools.